-So, to waive it, you'd really have to have some sort of a strategy that made more sense to have a judge hear the facts or your case than to have a jury hear the facts of your case.
+So, to waive it, you'd really have to have some sort of a strategy that made more sense to have a judge hear the facts of your case than to have a jury hear the facts of your case.
 And that's rarely the case because if the Judge is going to find your client not guilty or reduce a charge, then you would think a jury would do it as well, and even the prosecutors would look at the case and say, you know what, there's a problem with this case.
-We ourselves are going to do this, so it's very rare that you're going to want to have a judge to actually be the decider of facts in a criminal case.
+We are going to do this, so it's very rare that you're going to want to have a judge actually be the decider of facts in a criminal case.

 Reviewing Strategy With Your Criminal Defense Lawyer